apache/predictionio/docs/manual/source/templates/recommendation/how-to.html.md

 limitations under the License.
 -->

----
-title: How-To  (Recommendation)
----

 Here are the pages that show you how you can customize the Recommendation engine template.

 - [Read Custom Events](/templates/recommendation/reading-custom-events/)
 - [Train with Implicit Preference](/templates/recommendation/training-with-implicit-preference/)
 - [Customize Data Preparator](/templates/recommendation/customize-data-prep/)